 How does it all happen?

 The AI system is trained for recognizing different objects and persons by showing it thousands of objects that fit into given categories.
 But, recent research appears that human-spotting AI systems can be fooled by images placed in front of their forms.

 The KU Leuven researchers write, “Creating adversarial attacks for person detection is more challenging because human appearance has many more variations than for example stop signs.”

-For testing, they used the YOLOv2 object detector, a popular fully-convolutional neural network model.
-The team created several types of images and then they tested it with the AI system until they found one that worked particularly well.
-The image we can see in the video is an image of people holding colorful umbrellas that had been altered by rotating it and adding noise.
+They used the YOLOv2 object detector for testing, a popular fully-convolutional neural network model.
+The team created several types of images, and then they tested them with the AI system until they found one that worked remarkably well.
+The image we can see in the video is an image of people holding colorful umbrellas that had been altered by rotating them and adding noise.

 Also, it was necessary to hold the photograph in a position that occupied the box that the AI system constructed to determine if a given object was identifiable.
 The researchers found the patches worked “quite well” as long as they are positioned correctly.